bennyhiy/my-website/README.md

 Updates made on github before rebase

-On demo branch again
+	Repository purpose

-## Repository Purpose
+This is just a readme file

 ## Purpose

-This file is just a readme file
+`The purpose of this file is to provide examples on how to use Git and Github together